-Yet, what if we were to reuse material that had already been produced?
-By marrying the near-endless need for materials for new roads and developments with the sheer volume of plastic waste we generate we have a solution - plastic paving.
+Yet, what if we were to reuse plastic waste that we had already produced?
+By marrying the near-endless need for materials for new roads and developments with the sheer volume of plastic waste, we generate, we have a solution - plastic paving.

 Along with this, the process of recycling plastic into high-grade applications (e.g. food packaging) is time-consuming and costly.
-Further, the lifecycle of this plastic continues as they will only be put back into use where they could once again become discarded waste.
+Further, the lifecycle of this plastic continues as it will only be put back into use where it could once again become discarded waste.

 While many different non-renewable sources go into making plastic, once we have made it and can reuse it, we no longer have to use these resources again.

-Further, by reusing plastic to create paving, we can make resource savings elsewhere.
-Making asphalt and concrete are harmful to our environment in many ways.
+Further, by reusing plastic material to create paving, we can make resource savings elsewhere.
+Making asphalt and concrete is harmful to our environment in many ways.